-[PR 5.2.6-001] The 5G system shall be able to support mechanisms to enable steering and splitting of UE’s user plane traffic (of the same data session) across two different PLMNs each having a 3GPP access network (e.g. both using NR) and a 5G core network.
+[PR 5.2.6-002] Based on operator policy, the 5G system shall be able to support mechanisms steering or switching of UE’s user plane traffic (of the same data session) from one PLMN to a different PLMN, each having a 3GPP access network (e.g. both using NR) and a 5G core network.

-[PR 5.2.6-002] The 5G system shall be able to support mechanisms to enable switching of UE’s user plane traffic (of the same data session) for seamless mobility from one PLMN to a different PLMN, each having a 3GPP access network (e.g. both using NR) and a 5G core network.
+NOTE 1: Considering minimized interruption of service from user perspective.

-NOTE: The above requirements assume a single PLMN subscription and a proper business agreement is in place between the two MNOs, including negotiation of specific traffic routing policies and rules.
+NOTE 2: The above requirements assume a single PLMN subscription and a proper business agreement is in place between the two MNOs, including negotiation of specific traffic routing policies and rules.
 Data traffic is assumed to be anchored in the HPLMNs core network.